Built by a Community that

 TRC is always looking for great leaders to join our board.
 If you are interested, you can request information here.

 In 1950, three community members passionately devoted to serving children with special needs came together to form the Grayson County Crippled Children's Society.
-What started as a small program based in the old school building is now The Rehabilitation Center (TRC), the only Non-Profit comprehensive adult and pediatric therapy center in Grayson County, serving over 2,000 individual's every year.
+What started as a small program based in an old school building is now The Rehabilitation Center (TRC), the only Non-Profit comprehensive adult and pediatric therapy center in Grayson County, providing over 8,000 treatments every year.